23 01 2024

 He is a member of the editorial team for the Encyclopedia of Housing Law and Practice.

 Prior to the Bar, Ed was a senior analyst at an international cybersecurity company.
-He worked with corporate organisations, public bodies, regulators, social media companies and NGOs.
 He is therefore well placed to advise in relation to cases raising information rights and data protection issues.

-The proud son of Colombian and Iranian parents, Ed speaks fluent Spanish and Farsi – and cooks a lot of rice.
+The proud son of Colombian and Iranian parents, Ed speaks fluent Spanish and Farsi.

 Ed is building a broad public and administrative law practice.
 He is especially interested in matters concerning human rights, immigration, social security, housing, education, information and data.